 - Sketches are useful, but if you are sketching a plot you

-etc).
+Magnitude", etc).
 It's also a good idea to indicate which

 - When calculating something, if your answer doesn't make

 STEPS.
 Without that information, if you make a mistake, it is

 very difficult to see where you went wrong and award proper

 partial credit.
-Wrong answers with no explanations will get zero points.
+Wrong answers with no explanations will get

-how to finish (or even start), if you can at least make a
+know how to finish (or even start), if you can at least make a